-Young people can face barriers to labour market entry as they transition from school to work, but higher educational attainment increases their likelihood of being employed and is associated with higher incomes.
+- Short-cycle tertiary programmes are generally designed to be vocationally oriented and represent the second most common route of entry into tertiary education on average across OECD countries, after bachelor's programmes.
+If current entry patterns continue, 1% of adults are expected to enter short-cycle tertiary education before the age of 25 in the Flemish Community of Belgium, compared to 10% on average across OECD countries.
+In Belgium, women make up 61% of students in such programmes, compared to 52% on average across OECD countries. - Young people can face barriers to labour market entry as they transition from school to work, but higher educational attainment increases their likelihood of being employed and is associated with higher incomes.
 On average across OECD countries, the employment rate in 2019 was 61% for 25-34 year-olds without upper secondary education, 78% for those with upper secondary or post-secondary non-tertiary education as their highest attainment and 85% for those with tertiary education.
-In Chile, the shares are 64% for below upper secondary, 69% for upper secondary or

-- International student mobility has been expanding quite consistently in the past twenty years.
+In Belgium, the shares are 52% for below upper secondary, 81% for upper secondary or post-secondary non-tertiary and 88% for tertiary attainment.
+Having a tertiary degree also carries a considerable earnings advantage in most OECD and partner countries.
+In Belgium, in 2017, 25-64 year-olds with a tertiary degree with income from full-time, full-year employment earned 39% more than full-time, full-year workers with upper secondary education compared to 54% on average across OECD countries (Figure 2). - International student mobility has been expanding quite consistently in the past twenty years.
 In 2018, 5.6 million tertiary students worldwide had crossed a border to study, more than twice the number in 2005.
-In Chile, the share of foreign or international students remained less than 1% between 2014 and 2018.
-Meanwhile 1% of Chilean tertiary students are enrolled abroad compared to 2% in total across OECD countries (Figure 2).
+In Belgium, the share of foreign or international students decreased from 11% in 2014 to 10% in 2018.
+Meanwhile 3% of Belgian tertiary students are enrolled abroad compared to 2% in total across OECD countries (Figure 2).
 English-speaking countries are the most attractive student destinations overall in the OECD area, with Australia, Canada, the United Kingdom and the United States receiving more than 40% of all internationally mobile students in OECD and partner countries.
-Among students leaving Chile to study, the most popular destination country is Argentina. - Beyond the economic and employment outcomes, higher educational attainment is related to greater social benefits.
+Among students leaving Belgium to study, the most popular destination country is Netherlands. - Beyond the economic and employment outcomes, higher educational attainment is related to greater social benefits.
 For example, those with a tertiary education are more likely to feel they have a say in what their government does.
-In 2016, on average across OECD countries participating in the International Social Survey Programme, 41% of tertiary-educated adults agreed with this sentiment compared to 28% of those with below upper secondary education.
-In Chile, 33% of tertiary-educated adults feel this way compared with 34% of those with below upper secondary education.
+In 2018, on average across OECD countries participating in the European Social Survey, 52% of tertiary-educated adults agreed with this sentiment compared to 26% of those with below upper secondary education.
+In Belgium, 48% of tertiary-educated adults feel this way compared with 28% of those with below upper secondary education.